gluau/gluau/README.md

 - Basic Lua value API to abstract over Lua values via Go interfaces
 - Lua Strings (along with API's)
 - Lua Tables (along with API's)
+- Lua Functions (API's are WIP, but basic creating and calling is implemented)

 ## Benefits over other libraries